Crowd-AI-Lab/lamp-cap/README.md

 # LaMP-Cap: Personalized Scientific Figure Captioning Dataset
 ---
+This is the Github repo of the arXiv preprint paper, [LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles](https://arxiv.org/abs/2506.06561).

 LaMP-Cap is an extension of the [SciCap dataset](https://aclanthology.org/2021.findings-emnlp.277/), designed specifically for **personalized and context-aware scientific figure caption generation**.
 Unlike traditional caption datasets, LaMP-Cap provides not only target figures and their metadata, but also **profile figures** from the same scientific paper, enabling research into leveraging multimodal context for improved captioning.

 LaMP-Cap is intended for **non-commercial research only** and is released under the [CC BY-NC-SA 4.0 license](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 By using LaMP-Cap, you agree to the terms in the license.